The best hotels in Ouagadougou

 Hotel taxis arranged through reception cost 30-50% more than flagging one on the street. but the convenience of a vetted driver matters late at night.
 From Pissy or Wemtenga to Centre-Ville, budget 25-35 minutes in afternoon traffic.
 Ouagadougou's road layout is mostly grid-based near Centre-Ville, which helps.

-Ouagadougou's best neighborhoods
+Ouagadougou's best hotel regions

 Start with Centre-Ville or Ouaga 2000 if this is your first time.
 Centre-Ville puts you near the action on Avenue Kwame N'Krumah, while Ouaga 2000 is where the serious money sleeps. quieter streets, better security, and the luxury properties that actually deliver.